indaco/TWXML_UI/README.md

 This is a personal experimental project started more than 2 years ago and never completed.

-Not sure it works today mainly because I am not aware anymore of ThingWorx Machine Learning.
+Not sure if it works today because I am not aware anymore on ThingWorx Machine Learning.

-Personally, this project is **deprecated**.
+Personally, this project is **out of maintenance**.

 --------------------------------------------------------------------------------